-The one who ignores instruction will have poverty and shame, but honor will come to him who learns from correction.
-(Proverbs 13:18)

-• These generalizations tell about what normally happens to people who ignore instruction and what normally happens to people who learn from correction.

-And when you pray, do not make useless repetitions as the Gentiles do, for they think that they will be heard because of their many words.
-(Matthew 6:7)

-• This generalization tells about what Gentiles were known for doing.
-Many Gentiles may have done this.
+- The one who ignores instruction will have poverty and shame, but honor will come to him who learns from correction.
+(Proverbs 13:18) - These generalizations tell about what normally happens to people who ignore instruction and what normally happens to people who learn from correction.
+There may be some exceptions to these statements, but they are generally true. - And when you pray, do not make useless repetitions as the Gentiles do, for they think that they will be heard because of their many words.
+(Matthew 6:7) - This generalization tells about what Gentiles were known for doing.
+Many Gentiles did this.
+It does not matter if a few did not.
+The point was that the hearers should not join in this well-known practice.

-Even though a generalization may have a strong-sounding word like "all," "always," "none," or "never," it does not necessarily mean exactly "all," "always," "none," or "never."
-It simply means "most, "most of the time," "hardly any" or "rarely."
+Even though a hyperbole or a generalization may have a strong-sounding word like "all," "always," "none," or "never," it does not necessarliy mean exactly "all," "always," "none," or "never."
+It simply means "most," "most of the time," "hardly any," or "rarely."